AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

   The component browser is opened at the left side of the window.

-  To add a component to your page click on the required component and drag it to the required location.
+  To add a component to your page, click the required component and drag it to the location you want.

   ![ateat-05](assets/ateat-05.png)

   Components are represented by

     * Component name
-    * Component group (in grey)
+    * Component group (in gray)
     * Icon or abbreviation

         * Standard components' icons are monochrome.
-        * Abbreviations are always the first two charaters of the component name.
+        * Abbreviations are always the first two characters of the component name.

-  From the top toolbar in the **Components** browser you can:
+  From the top toolbar in the **Components** browser, you can do the following:

     * Filter components by name.
-    * Limit the display to a specific group using the drop down selection.
+    * Limit the display to a specific group using the drop-down selection.

   For a more detailed description of the component, you can click or tap the information icon next to the component in the **Components** browser (if available).
 For example, for the **Layout Container**:

   ![ateat-06](assets/ateat-06.png)

-  For even more information about the components available to you see the [Component Console](/help/sites-authoring/default-components-console.md).
+  For even more information about the components available to you, see [Component Console](/help/sites-authoring/default-components-console.md).

 ## Assets Browser {#assets-browser}

 The assets browser shows all [assets](/help/assets/home.md) that are available for direct use on your current page.

 The assets browser is a tab within the side panel along with the [components browse](/help/sites-authoring/author-environment-tools.md#components-browser)r and [content tree](/help/sites-authoring/author-environment-tools.md#content-tree).
-To open or close the side panel use the icon at the top left of the toolbar:
+To open or close the side panel, use the icon at the top left of the toolbar:

 ![ateat-03-1](assets/ateat-03-1.png)

-When you open the side panel it will slide open from the left side.
+When you open the side panel, it slides open from the left side.
 Select the **Assets** tab if necessary.

 ![ateat-07](assets/ateat-07.png)

-When the assets browser is open you can browse through all the assets available for your page.
+When the assets browser is open, you can browse through all the assets available for your page.
 Infinite scrolling is used to expand the list when required.

 ![ateat-08](assets/ateat-08.png)